Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ---

-# Storing or Secrets On-Chain
+# Storing Secrets On-Chain

-TODO: format this -- how to do the one-click-per-line thing?

 Can we store secrets on-chain?
 What if we want to password-protect a particular contract call?

-Obviously we can't store any plaintext secrets on-chain, as doing so reveals them.
+Obviously we can't store any plaintext secrets on-chain, as doing so reveals them. <!-- .element: class="fragment" -->

 ---v